firegloves/Hexagonal-Sandwich-Recipes/README.md

 ## chapter-6 folder

-In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: Adapter Switching](https://medium.com/@lucorset/hexagonal-architecture-in-rust-adapter-switching-f4a264ad246f)
+In this folder you can find the code resulting from the article [Hexagonal Architecture in Rust: Driven Adapter Switching — CQRS](https://medium.com/@lucorset/hexagonal-architecture-in-rust-adapter-switching-f4a264ad246f)

+## chapter-7 folder

+In this folder you can find the code resulting from the article [Hexagonal Architecture in Rust: Driving Adapters Switching — GraphQL](https://medium.com/@lucorset/hexagonal-architecture-in-rust-driving-adapters-switching-graphql-5bc64b14f03)